-My favorite part of celebrating a first birthday is making a very tiny cake for the birthday girl.
+My favorite part of celebrating a first birthday always is making a very tiny smash cake for the birthday girl.

 I frosted it with a half batch of this frosting (I frosted the cake with white, then added red food coloring to the rest of it and piped it on with my frosting gun, a purchase that seemed so ridiculous five years ago and now I have gotten so much mileage out of – that thing makes me happy every time I pull it out), tossed on some sprinkles and put a single candle in the top.

-Star was quite delighted and figured out immediately what to do with it when we placed it on her tray.
+Star was quite delighted and figured out immediately what to do with her little smash cake when we placed it on her tray.
 She dug right in and was happy to give fingers of frosting to her big sisters.

 After a few minutes, Bart cut a slice for her and she grabbed it with both hands and put it right in her mouth.